-The nonuniform roles of the indices make the array compression calculations somewhat more complex, and make it harder to determine the indices of the states depended on.
-An additional complication comes from the fact that previously, any combination of nonnegative entries having a sum of m was a valid state at stage $m \le n$.
-Now, however, there can be a valid stage $m \le 2n$, and a combination of nonnegative entries having that weighted sum, but the combination does not correspond to a state.
+The nonuniform roles of the indices makes the array compression calculations somewhat more complex, and makes it harder to determine the indices of the states depended on.
+An additional complication comes from the fact that previously, any combination of nonnegative entries having a sum of m was a valid state at stage $m \le n$ .
+Now, however, there can be a valid stage $m \le 2n$ , and a combination of nonnegative entries having that weighted sum, but the combination does not correspond to a state.
 For example, if n = 100, then (0, 0, 75, 0, 0, 75) is not a valid state, even though it is at stage 150.
-The reason is that it violates the constraint that $s_1 + f_1 + u_1 + s_2 + f_2 + u_2 \le n$.
+The reason is that it violates the constraint that $s_1 + f_1 + u_1 + s_2 + f_2 + u_2 \le n$ .
 Previously this constraint was automatically satisfied, but this is no longer true.
 This situation complicates the compressed indexing and access processes.

-Table 8 contains the timing and scaling analysis of the program, which incorporates all of the features of the most scalable 3-arm program.
-This was run on the new version of the system, so one would expect
+Table 8 contains the timing and scaling analysis of the program, which incorporates all of the features

 n uncompressed initial scalable

 100 100 1 1

-200 ∞ 21 16
+200 $\infty$ 21 16

-300 ∞ ∞ 173
+300 $\infty$ $\infty$ 173

-Max problem solvable: uncompressed: 105; initial: 231; scalable: ∞ .
+Max problem solvable: uncompressed: 105; initial: 231; scalable: $\infty$ .